 Did you know that you don’t pay taxes on your entire income?
-The portion of your income that the government taxes is your Adjusted Gross Income, or AGI.
-To calculate your AGI, the government starts with your total annual income and subtracts a number of expenses, like your IRA contributions and education expenses.
-These subtracted expenses are your tax deductions.
+The portion of your income that the government taxes is called your Adjusted Gross Income, or AGI.
+How does the government calculate your Adjusted Gross Income?
+They start with your total annual income, and then subtract a set of tax deductible expenses.

 So how can you calculate your AGI?
 Let’s get started.

 What are tax deductions?

 Tax deductions are expenses that you subtract from your income to calculate your taxable AGI.